 This is, by far, the biggest trigger for my anxiety.
 If I hear of somebody receiving bad news - a cancer diagnosis, losing a child, losing a job, getting a divorce - it starts a spiral of thinking about my own fear of those things happening to me or my family.
 Then once those thoughts are in my head, I start noticing things in my day-to-day life that relate to them - endless ads, headlines, and bumper stickers about cancer, news headlines warning of the many ways your child can die - and I would take those things as a "sign" which would ratchet up my panic levels higher and higher.
 Surely if I'm suddenly noticing these things all around me, it's the universe's way of trying to warn me that "I'm next."
 Right?
 Cue anxiety attacks and days or weeks of being crushed by fear and thoughts of doom.
 Once I shifted my perspective of other people's stories vs my own, I was able to redirect this behavior for the most part.
 I do not have to attach my life or my future to what is happening to someone else.
 I can be sympathetic to someone else's situation without letting myself spiral.
 And all those "signs" I kept noticing?
 Well, of course I was noticing them, because my head was already spinning with thoughts about them!
 Have you ever bought a car and then suddenly you're seeing the same make and model on the roads everywhere you go?
 Same thing.
 It's not the universe trying to tell me anything, it's not a sign, it Doesn't.
 Mean.
 Anything.

-There’s no one single fix for anxiety and I’ve learned that it’s an ongoing battle.
-Some days I need to put one or more of these methods into action, some days it’s simply a matter of staying mindful and keeping my perspective in the right place.
+There's no one single fix for anxiety and I've learned that it's an ongoing battle.
+Some days I need to put one or more of these methods into action, some days it's simply a matter of staying mindful and keeping my perspective in the right place.
+Some days I need to use my prescribed anti-anxiety medicines from the Canadian Pharmacy.
 Other days are a lost cause and I just have to get through them and move on, hoping for a better start the next day.
 These are my own experiences and hopefully this post can be a help for those seeking some kind of relief.